My baby cries uncontrollably when she gets a shot. Is there anything I can do to make the experience less traumatic for her? - Kate

 Research has shown that doing at least 4 of the 5 S's greatly reduces the amount of time infants cry after getting a shot.
 If you are OK with breastfeeding your daughter at the doctor's office (to fulfill the sucking recommendation), this alone can be an effective method of distracting your baby and calming her down.
 You might even be able to do it while your child gets the vaccine.

 For an older baby or a toddler, swaddling or shushing might not work.
 Try letting your child sit on your lap during the shot and distract her with a toy, book, or song.
 Try not to look upset or concerned.
-Children can pick up on your anxiety, and it can make them anxious as well.
+Children can pick up on a parent's anxiety, and it can make them anxious as well.

 Also, don't forget to praise your child afterward.
 A little positive reinforcement can make the next trip to the doctor easier.
 When possible, try to do something fun after the appointment.
-A trip to the park or playground can make the overall immunization experience less unpleasant.
+A trip to the park or playground can make the overall immunization experience less stressful.